 This time of year is always challenging for me, so I try to focus on some bright and vibrant things to bake (you know, to help with those resolutions!).
 Today, I’m bringing you this cheery Strawberry Cake with Mascarpone Buttercream!

-How to make this Strawberry Cake recipe
+How to make this Strawberry Cake Recipe

 A strawberry cake recipe has been on my radar since last year, but it kept getting postponed.
 I thought this would be the perfect way to say goodbye to the holidays and look ahead to better, non-January times.

-Initially, I was planning on using pureed fresh strawberries in this cake and frosting, but I wanted to try something different to give it a more intense strawberry flavour and color (without using something like Jell-O or artificial color gel).
+Initially, I was planning on using pureed fresh strawberries in this cake and frosting, but I wanted to try something different to give it a more intense strawberry flavor and color (without using something like Jell-O or artificial color gel).
 I knew that fresh strawberries would not give me the result I wanted, so I decided to hunt down some freeze-dried strawberries.